nehirarpat/example-portfolio/README.md

 # Projects
 ### Self-Compassion and Anxiety: A Gender-Dependent Analysis

-- Previous research has shown that self-compassion can reduce anxiety by alleviating self-criticism, but limited research explores whether gender moderates this effect (Einstein et al., 2022).
+- Previous research has shown that self-compassion can reduce anxiety by alleviating self-criticism, but limited research explores gender differences (Einstein et al., 2022).
-- Inspired by these questions, I investigated how self-compassion impacts anxiety in high school students and whether gender moderates this relationship.
+- Inspired by these questions, I investigated how self-compassion impacts anxiety in high school students and whether this relationship differs between genders.
 - I used data collected by Einstein and colleagues:
   - (_916 participants ages 12-16_ provided self-report data online in their school classrooms)
   - (_Measures included the Self-Compassion Scale (Raes et al., 2011) and Spence Children’s Anxiety Scale_)